mateusabelli/flamenco/web/project-website/content/development/getting-started/_index.md

 ## 4. Your First Build

-Run `make with-deps` to install build-time dependencies and build the application.
+Run `go run mage.go installDeps` to install build-time dependencies.
+This is only necessary the first time you build Flamenco (or when these dependencies are upgraded, which is rare)

-Subsequent builds can just run `make` without arguments.
+Build the application with `go run mage.go build`.

 You should now have two executables: `flamenco-manager` and `flamenco-worker`.
 Both can be run with the `-help` CLI argument to see the available options.

-See [building][building] for more `make` targets, for example to run unit tests, enable the race condition checker, and all other kinds of useful things.
+See [building][building] for more `mage` targets, for example to run unit tests, enable the race condition checker, and ways to speed up the build process.

 [building]: {{< relref "../building/" >}}